Ronald Wilson Reagan College Preparatory High School: History

-2004 it had 100 students.
+Around 2004 it had 100 students.
 By 2010 it had 1,000 students, and so many students applied for admission that the school had a wait list.
 In the year of 2022, MPS breaks ground on multi-million dollar expansion at Reagan that would be split into three phases the first phase of the project is being funded by $9 million in federal emergency relief funds to help schools move forward from the pandemic.
 The first phase is also funded by private donors and other fundraising efforts.
-Phase two funding is currently underway.
-MPS says the total cost of all three phases is estimated at $22–25 million.